rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  the important part is the *proof of work*.

 ???+ question "what is a hash?"
-    A "hash" refers to a
+    A "hash" refers to the output of a
      [hash function](https://en.m.wikipedia.org/wiki/Hash_function),
      which is a math function that takes input of any size and maps it to a fixed-sized output.
-    Typically a "hash" refers to the output of a hash function.
     A good hash function should be deterministic, with uniformly distributed output,
-     and be non-reversable.
+     and be non-reversable
+     (that is, you cannot determine what
+      the input was if you only have the output).

     A hash function can certainly be
     considered a "complex math function"